 The new transformation and expansion project is bridging the gap between the main museum and LACMA West with a new Contemporary Art Building and an Entrance Pavilion situated between the two.
 An underground parking structure has been added on 6th Street behind LACMA West, with the green space of Hancock Park extended over where the parking lot used to be.
 A new corridor will be constructed to run from LACMA West across the campus to the Pavilion for Japanese Art.

 The Phase I, the Broad Contemporary Art Museum, the Entrance Pavilion and the parking structure, opened in early 2008.
 The first part of Phase II, the new Resnick Pavilion opened in September 2010.
-Additional Phase II projects including a new restaurant and renovation of the LACMA West building are still in progress.
+Ray's farm to table restaurant and Stark Bar opened in 2011.
+Plans are in effect to replace the four buildings of the east campus with a new, earthquake-stable, solar-powered structure with more art-viewing area.

 - LACMA Introduction